 Girl Scouts are committed.

 We teach girls the value of working hard.
-Girl Scouts seek challenges, work as team, and build resilience to overcome obstacles.
+Girl Scouts seek challenges, work as a team, and build resilience to overcome obstacles.

 Girl Scouts are dedicated to their community.